centroid457/dummy/README.md

-# dummy_module (v0.0.2)
+# dummy_module (v0.0.3)

 ## DESCRIPTION_SHORT
-Just a zero/dummy pypi package
+just a zero/dummy pypi package

 ## DESCRIPTION_LONG
 designed for test applications which handle with pypi packages (install/uninstall/check versions/upgrade).
-with this module you dont need to handle with some specific pkg!
+    With this module you dont need to handle with some specific pkg!

 ## Features